 - Inspirational speakers: for example, old girl and entrepreneur, Caroline Plumb, the CEO of the FreshMinds Group, who spoke about leadership and making the most of your ambitions at one of our BEST days.

-- Joint Business Competition and the KPMG Enterprise Trophy: working in mixed teams with the boys, girls will come up with innovative business ideas and make a pitch, Dragons’ Den style to a panel of judges.
-Six teams are selected to compete for the KPMG Trophy, an award that is unique to Bolton School.
+- Joint Business Competition and the Enterprise Trophy: working in mixed teams with the boys, girls will come up with innovative business ideas and make a pitch, Dragons’ Den style to a panel of judges.
+Six teams are selected to compete for the trophy.

 - A Careers Focus Day: we have introduced specialist days designed to focus on particular career areas and which girls can opt to attend.
 So far we have looked at Business Careers, Creative Industries, Engineering, Law and Working in the NHS.